multirotorsociety/mrs-documentation/README.md

 - [QGroundControl for PX4](http://qgroundcontrol.com/)
 - [Mission Planner for Ardupilot](http://ardupilot.org/)

 For simple flying/racing, betaflight is used but for drones that requires additional sensors or intelligence, PX4 or Ardupilot is used. **We will be using betaflight for this workshop**.
+The list of supported boards of each firmware is contionusly being updated on their individual websites.

 [go to top](#top)